JocaPC/jquery-view-engine/README.md

 ```

 The `h1` tag in the template has id `Name` and it would be used to display a name. `input` and `select` tags will be used to show `Address` and `Contact` method.
 Element must have `id` or `name` attributes that matches.
-If you want to use class you should place a class with the prefix `bind-` (for example, `bind-Address` or `bind-Contact`). **JQVN** will match elements in the template with the properties in the modle objectby names and set the values of the HTML elements using the data from model object.
+If you want to use class you should place a class with the prefix `bind-` (for example, `bind-Address` or `bind-Contact`). **JQVN** will match elements in the template with the properties in the model object by names and set the values of the HTML elements using the data from model object.

 ## Binding JSON object to the template